How New York could dramatically increase its public space

 Translating these two projects from one-offs into the kind of large-scale alleyway and courtyard creation ODA envisions for the Flower District will likely require more systematic change in the city’s zoning laws.
 Designing new public spaces into newly built projects is far less complex than adding new public space where part of a building now stands.
 But Chen says even short of that, individual developers could follow these projects’ example and start integrating public or semi-public ground floor space into new or renovated buildings in exchange for being able to build a bit higher.

 The idea has some legs, according to Benjamin Prosky, executive director of the American Institute of Architects New York chapter and the Center for Architecture.
-“I do think this proposal could provide much needed, small, yet vibrant public spaces,” Prosky writes, via email.
-“Look at how curbside dining has suddenly become something New Yorkers don’t want to give up or how people have become accustomed to strolling down the center of one of the car-free blocks as part of the City’s Open Streets Program.
-New Yorkers now want to see how some of these improvised enhancements can benefit from longer term planning and thoughtful urban design to help us find public space where we never dreamed it existed.”
+“I do think this proposal could provide much needed small, yet vibrant, public spaces,” Prosky writes, via email.
+“Look at how curbside dining has suddenly become something New Yorkers don’t want to give up or how people have become accustomed to strolling down the center of one of the car-free blocks as part of the city’s Open Streets program.
+New Yorkers now want to see how some of these improvised enhancements can benefit from longer-term planning and thoughtful urban design to help us find public space where we never dreamed it existed.”

 Prosky says the kind of space ODA is proposing has a precedent in the pedestrian corridor that cuts through buildings mid-block in the Theater District and Midtown Manhattan.
 Expanding this approach to the Flower District, though, will require a lot of outreach and education.
-“Now they must socialize it with property owners, developers, politicians and most importantly the people who work and live near these proposed new spaces,” Prosky says.
+“Now they must socialize it with property owners, developers, politicians, and most importantly the people who work and live near these proposed new spaces,” Prosky says.

 Chen says ODA is in the process of bringing this concept in front of elected officials and members of the city’s planning department.
 But he admits the path forward is likely a long one.
 He’s hoping that a city policy comes into place eventually, but that in the meantime other architects and developers consider doing a version of this alley or courtyard creation on their own.
 “At that point these courtyards will start to form.
 Over time they’ll link to one another in this endless web,” he says, noting that this urban form is common in cities like Amsterdam and Brussels.